How to Succeed in Hotel Bedtime Routine with Kids.

 When I reserve through booking.com I filter for any apartments at first.
 I want to see what kind of price tag I have to look forward to.
 Thus far, I have succeeded 3 times out of the 100 or so trips we have been on in the last 2 years.
 Once I was able to get a 1 bedroom with doors between the TV room and the sleeping area, so we moved the cot and extra bed into our room and we had a little quiet time after lights out, but that was once.
 Every other time, it was MUCH less expensive to just suck it up and cram us all into a single room and hope for the best.
 Booking early helps but the more rooms, the more money, 10 months ahead of time won’t change that fact.

 5/6 pm rolls around and I can see they are starting to get tired.
-Usually, this is worst on the first day of vacation when they haven’t truly accepted their fates; this week’s schedules is wonky, adapt!
-We eat late, explore a little more and are finally in our rooms around 8/9 pm.
-Clean up, unpack the stroller, decompress and get ready for bed, we are looking at 9/10 at the earliest.
+Usually, this is worst on the first day of vacation when they haven’t truly accepted their fates; this week’s schedule is wonky, adapt!
+We eat late, explore a little more, and are finally in our rooms around 8/9 pm.
+Clean up, unpack the stroller, decompress, and get ready for bed, we are looking at 9/10 at the earliest.
 Rushing will only make things worse, so don’t even bother.
 It’s the same routine, just later.

-By keeping the last day fairly low key, you should be able to minimize their need for the extra nap before getting back home.
+By keeping the last day fairly low-key, you should be able to minimize their need for the extra nap before getting back home.
 Book flights for a morning departure, thereby lowering the risk of delays and people traffic within the airport.
-Driving home should only start an hour or more after wake up time, giving them the time needed to stretch their legs and burn a little energy.
+Driving home should only start an hour or more after wake-up time, giving them the time needed to stretch their legs and burn a little energy.
 I try not to count eating as part of this hour since they aren’t doing a thing.
-Side note, bring extra food for second breakfast; they may not be hungry now but wait until the engine starts, they will be starving.
+Side note, bring extra food for the second breakfast; they may not be hungry now but wait until the engine starts, they will be starving.

 Depending on the length of the journey home, bedtime can go back to normal right away.
 They are back to their normal surroundings and normal expectations apply once again.
 If they are particularly not interested, at least they have their own rooms so it won’t be both awake and refusing bed.
 This time, however, resistance is futile and they will go to bed on time.
 They just don’t know it yet.

 What is your hotel bedtime routine?
-Help us, help our kids, have a better nights sleep.
+Help us, help our kids, and have a better night’s sleep.